Arcadia-Science/2023-nematode-embryo-classifier/docs/pipeline.md

     --channels-type raw-only
 ```

-Use [`batch_classify_embryos.py`](../src/embryostage/scripts/batch_classify_embryos.py) to predict the developmental stage at each timepoint for all cropped embryos in a given dataset.
-This script uses the same CLI options as the `view_embryo_classification.py` script but does not require an FOV ID or embryo ID.
+Finally, use the `batch-classify-embryos` command to predict the developmental stage at each timepoint for all cropped embryos in a given dataset.
+This command uses the same CLI options as the `view-embryo-classification` command but does not require an FOV ID or embryo ID.